Taxon: Prunus mexicana S. Watson

 2011.
 Prunus (Rosaceae).

-In: FNA Editorial Committee, Flora of North America.
+P. 9: in press in: FNA Editorial Committee, Flora of North America.

 - Shaw, J. & R. L. Small.